rmatag/rock-paper-scissors/README.md

 # Possible improvements
 The _ConsoleInputService_ could keep showing the menu while the introduced option is a not valid one and show a WARNING message to the user indicating that a not valid option was introduced, try a valid one.
+Unit Test to verify the correct input from the users